Sanji Iwabuchi: Life and career

 Iwabuchi was a native of what is now part of the city of Sanjō, Niigata Prefecture.
 He graduated from the 43rd class of the Imperial Japanese Naval Academy in December 1915 ranked 13th out of 96 cadets, and on graduation continued on to naval artillery school to become a specialist in that field.
 He served as a midshipman on the cruiser Iwate, which made a long-distance navigational training voyage to Hong Kong, Singapore, Australia, New Zealand and the South Seas Mandate in 1915.
 As an ensign in 1918, he was assigned to the cruiser Nisshin and as a first lieutenant he was assigned to the destroyer Umikaze in 1919.
 In 1920, after completion of Torpedo Warfare School, he was assigned to the Yokosuka Air Group until the end of 1922.

 In the 1930s, Iwabuchi served as chief gunnery officer on a number of vessels, including the cruisers Ōi in 1930, Abukuma in 1931, and Chōkai in 1932, and the battleship Hiei in 1933.
 In 1934–1935, he was assigned to Kure Naval District and was in charge of coastal artillery.

-Iwabuchi was promoted to captain in November 1937, and was given command of the seaplane tender Kamoi in 1938.
-In April 1941 he was assigned command of the training vessel Kashii.
+Iwabuchi was promoted to captain in December 1937, and was given command of the seaplane tender Kamoi in March 1938.
+In August was assigned to Naval General Staff and Ministry of Navy to April 1941, when he was assigned command of the training vessel Kashii.